Feekah/Prompt-Driven-Data-Visualization/README.md

 Features:
 Intuitive prompt-based data analysis and visualization.
 Support for diverse dataset formats:  Excel and CSV.
-AI-generated insights that adapt to your specific needs.
+Color them options that cater to coloring preferences.
 Seamless, user-friendly interface for effortless exploration.